 “It was just so interesting, and I learned a bunch of things about machine learning that I’d otherwise never learn because of feeling too intimidated by the subject.
 Also Chris Olah is just a lovely person to listen to.”

-Our CEO and cofounder, Benjamin Todd, on why he thought this episode was especially important:
+Our president and cofounder, Benjamin Todd, on why he thought this episode was especially important:

 “Carl made an important critique of our work: maybe longtermism isn’t that important in justifying working on existential risk and AI.
 Plus, he covered a ton of other great material he’s been thinking through for years (in his first-ever public interview).”